 As the capital city of Scotland and home to the Scottish Parliament, as well as three globally recognised universities, a World Heritage Site and the Fringe Festival (the world's largest arts and entertainment festival), the City of Edinburgh often finds its infrastructure pushed to the limit.
-The city's Place Management team is responsible for a wide range of public services and asset management, from roads and public railways to trees and waste management.
-They recently consolidated data on the assets under their jurisdiction within the Brightly Confirm intelligent infrastructure management solution.
-Having a "single source of truth" for this information facilitates better decision-making, improves efficiency of inspections and asset maintenance, and is saving the council money.
+The city's Place Management team (Public Works Department) is responsible for a wide range of public services and asset management, from roads and public railways to trees and waste management.
+They recently consolidated data on the assets under their jurisdiction within the help of Brightly's Asset Management Solution for Government.
+Having a "single source of truth" for all asset information facilitates better decision-making, improves efficiency maintenance, and is saving the council money.